rjalarvo/Dllama/README.md

 - Download <a href="https://github.com/tinyBigGAMES/Dllama/archive/refs/heads/main.zip" target="_blank">Dllama</a> and extract to a desired location.
 - Download a GGUF model from Hugging Face (only the ones that are supported by <a href="https://github.com/ggerganov/llama.cpp" target="_blank">llama.cpp</a>).
 See <a href="docs/models.txt" target="_blank">models.txt</a>.
 - If you have a CUDA supported GPU, it will be accelerated for faster inference, otherwise if will use the CPU.
 You will not be able to use a model larger than your available resources, so take note of the amount of memory that it requires.
 - See the examples in `installdir\examples` folder on how to use **Dllama** in Delphi.
-Be sure to update the `CModelPath` and `CModelName` constants used by the examples to valid values on your system.
+Be sure to update the `CModelPath` constant used by the examples to valid values on your system.
 - This project was built using Delphi 12.1 (latest), Windows 11 (latest), Intel Core i5-12400F 2500 Mhz 6 Cores, 12 logical, 36GB RAM, NVIDIA RTX 3060 GPU 12GB RAM.
 - You MUST include **Dllama.dll** with your projects.
 It's just a dependency DLL, containing compiled 3rd party open-source C libraries used to make this project.
 See <a href="THIRDPARTY.md" target="_blank">THIRDPARTY.md</a> for details.
 - Please test it and feel free to submit pull requests.
 I want to make it into something very cool for us Delphi developers.